Coronavirus updates for Ilkley

-If you NEED HELP collecting shopping or prescriptions, or just need someone to talk to, Ilkley Corona Response Group (ICRG) can be contacted on 07375803693, please leave a message, or use the online form at https://bit.ly/ilkleycorona
+If you NEED HELP collecting shopping or prescriptions, or just need someone to talk to, Ilkley Corona Response Group (ICRG) can be contacted via the Bradford Hub on 01274431000, or use the online form at https://bit.ly/ilkleycorona

 ICRG have launched a new website in conjunction with the Ilkley Round Table to enable people to make donations to support the work of the group, please visit ilkleyresponse.co.uk.

-If you live outside of Ilkley please contact the Bradford Council Contact Centre on 01274431000 or via peoplecanbradforddistrict.org.uk, details will be referred back to your local hub.
+Please contact the Bradford Council Contact Centre on 01274431000 or via peoplecanbradforddistrict.org.uk,

 The latest Coronavirus news updates from Bradford Council are available from:

 Sign up to received regular updates from Bradford Councl emailed into your inbox.